2017 Astronomy Highlights

-First of three full moon ‘supermoons’ in a row.
+The only Supermoon of 2017.
 The moon will be a little closer to earth than average for a full moon, and thus will be a little bigger and brighter than the norm.

 A moon is officially ‘full’ when the sun, earth and moon are in a straight line, with the earth in between the two other celestial bodies.